DevExpress/testcafe/docs/articles/documentation/extending-testcafe/reporter-plugin/reporter-methods.md

 ---
 # Reporter Methods

-To create a [reporter](README.md#implementing-the-reporter), you need to implement the following methods.
+You should implement the following methods to create a [reporter](README.md#implementing-the-reporter).

-> You can use [helper methods and libraries](helpers.md) within the reporter methods to output required data.
+> You can use the [helper methods and libraries](helpers.md) within the reporter methods to output the required data.

 ## reportTaskStart

-Fires when a test task starts, which happens at the beginning of testing.
+Fires when a test task starts.

 ```text
 reportTaskStart (startTime, userAgents, testCount)